Brudus/FlowStacksMemoryLeak/README.md

 ## Purpose

-This is a test project to show a retain cycle caused by the `FlowNavigator` environment object of [FlowStacks](https://github.com/johnpatrickmorgan/FlowStacks).
+This is a test project to show a memory leak caused by the `FlowNavigator` environment object of [FlowStacks](https://github.com/johnpatrickmorgan/FlowStacks).

 ## Setup